....

 Okay, so how did the altercation start?

 There was an unfenced yard space surrounding the house where the lady let the dog roam about, untethered and unsupervised, to do his business.
-Neither Don nor I had any idea the dog was around back when we stepped out the front door that Friday morning (a day before the wedding).
-We were actually headed towards the street, away from the house and yard, and would have made it safely out the gate if the dog had not whipped around the corner at the last minute and detained us.
+Neither Don nor I had any idea the dog was around back when we stepped out the front door that Friday morning (the day before the wedding).
+We were actually heading towards the street, away from the house and yard, and would have made it safely out the gate if the dog hadn't whipped around the corner at the last minute and detained us.

 But he didn't like you, did he?